0x60df/loophole/README.md

 You can see editing status on the mode-line as `loophole-mode-lighter-editing-sign` (is "+" by default).

-If you done your operation with temporary key bindings, call `loophole-disable-latest-map` to abandon that one.
+When you are done your operation with temporary key bindings, call `loophole-disable-latest-map` to abandon that one.
 Note that even after disabling the keymap, it is stored in `loophole-n-map` for a while. (`n` is something integer.)